openaps/docs/docs/docs/Resources/Edison-Flashing/mac-flash.md

 ![Terminal Prompt for Jubilinux](../../Images/Edison/name.png)

 CONGRATULATIONS!
 You just flashed the edison!
 Wahoo!
-Now, let's keep going.
+Now, [head back to the install instructions for the easy bootstrap script process of setting up wifi](http://openaps.readthedocs.io/en/latest/docs/Build%20Your%20Rig/OpenAPS-install.html#steps-2-3-wifi-and-dependencies).
+(Below has the manual instructions, but most people prefer the quick bootstrap script option).

 #### **1-8.
 Wifi for Edison**